alambertz/mode-coupling-toolbox/README.md

 # mode-coupling-toolbox
 ANSYS-Lumerical FDTD simulation setup and post-processing pipeline for quantifying light coupling to guided modes in semiconductor slabs with arbitrary scattering patterns

-This repository accompanies the publication "Quantifying light coupling to guided modes in semiconductor slabs with arbitrary scattering patterns" by A. Lambertz, E. Alarcon-Llado, and Jorik van de Groep, [in review], 2026.
+This repository accompanies the publication "Quantifying light coupling to guided modes in semiconductor slabs with arbitrary scattering patterns" by A. Lambertz, E. Alarcon-Llado, and Jorik van de Groep, [in review at Optics Express], 2026.

 "Toolbox" here refers to the complete post-processing pipeline — not a single script or program.
 It comprises six modules (now enumerated in the updated Methods):